This Guy Designed an Android App That Deletes All Your Phone's Data When Police Try to Crack It

-These days, if you’re arrested and charged with a crime, the first thing cops will likely try to do is look at the contents of your phone.
+These days, if you’re arrested and charged with a crime, the first thing cops will likely do is look at the contents of your phone.
 Digital forensics is increasingly a favorite way to secure a conviction, or at least gain a broader understanding of a suspect.

-However, these tools aren’t perfect—and ongoing research suggests that the evidence they provide could be tampered with under the right circumstances (read: hacking).
+However, the tools used to crack into phones and extract data aren’t perfect—and ongoing research suggests that the evidence they provide could be tampered with under the right circumstances (read: hacking).

 To draw attention to these issues, a security researcher recently created an app designed to thwart exactly this kind of snooping.
 Specifically, the program is meant to obstruct the use of Cellebrite, the digital forensics firm popular with law enforcement, which recently came under fire for egregious vulnerabilities in its signature UFED data-extraction product.